 Falcon State Park - Arid park with a large lake.
 Don't miss Michael's feeders at campsite #119 (until March 21) and the feeders by the clubhouse.

-Falcon County Park - a small park with free camping, along the road to Falcon State Park
+Falcon County Park - a small park with free camping (though rustic), along the road to Falcon State Park

-Salineno Birding Center - Short walking trail along the river, plus a seasonal feeding station (Nov 1 to mid-March)
+Salineno Birding Center - Short walking trail along the river (open year-round), plus a seasonal feeding station (Nov 1 to mid-March)

 Santa Margarita Ranch - Private ranch with $40 access fee; required to book a guide in order to enter